FILM 5 Application Form 2016 – Word doc

 - Capacity for the full creative potential of the script to be realized within the budgetary and time constraints of the program.

-- Scripts should not propose technical needs beyond what is generally available (i.e. complicated crane and dolly shots, or special effects).
+- Scripts should not propose technical needs beyond what is generally available (i.e. aerial or crane shots, complex special effects).

-- As a training film, scripts should limit the use of challenging themes or situations (i.e. stunts, animals, multiple extras, extreme violence or excessive nudity).
+- As a training film, scripts should limit the use of challenging themes or situations (i.e. stunts, large amounts of extras, extreme violence or excessive nudity).

-To apply to the Project Development Phase of FILM 5 please submit one unbound (no staples) copy of your complete application package and four copies of your demo reel DVD.
+To apply to the Project Development Phase of FILM 5 please submit one unbound (no staples or paper clips please) copy of your complete application package to the AFCOOP office along with an email to email@example.com containing a vimeo or youtube link of your support material (one short film or video work completed by the director).

 Use the following as a guide to the resources provided by FILM 5.
-Please note: all sponsorships are subject to confirmation and are non-transferable.
+Please note: all funding and sponsorships are subject to confirmation and are non-transferable.

 In Kind Services: